rabbitmq/rabbitmq-website/site/quorum-queues.md

 Quorum queues do not currently support priorities.

-#### Poison message handling
+#### Poison Message Handling

-Quorum queue support handling of [poison messages](https://en.wikipedia.org/wiki/Poison_message).
+Quorum queue support handling of [poison messages](https://en.wikipedia.org/wiki/Poison_message), that is, messages that cause a consumer to repeatedly requeue a delivery (possibly due to a consumer failure) such that the message is never consumed completely and [positively acknowledged](/confirms.html) so that it can be marked for deletion by RabbitMQ.

-That is messages that cause a consumer to crash repeatedly such that the message is never consumed completely.
+Quorum queues keep track of the number of unsuccessful delivery attempts and expose it in the "x-delivery-count" header that is included with any redelivered message.

-Quorum queues keep track of the number of unsuccessful delivery attempts in the "x-delivery-count" header that is included with any redelivered message.
+It is possible to set a delivery limit for a queue using a [policy](/parameters.html#policies) (`delivery-limit`).

-It is possible to set a delivery limit for a queue using either a queue argument (`x-delivery-limit`) or a policy (`delivery-limit`).
-When a message has been returned more times than the limit the message will be dropped or dead-lettered (if configured).
+When a message has been returned more times than the limit the message will be dropped or [dead-lettered](/dlx.html) (if a DLX is configured).

 ## <a id="use-cases" class="anchor" href="#use-cases">Use Cases</a>